Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 Team members divided their focus areas based on their interests and talents.

-Gordey Chernyy wrote visual code in [paper.js](http://paperjs.org/), helped by Anirudh Dhullipalla who also focused on writing and performing poetry.
+Gordey Chernyy wrote visual code in [paper.js](http://paperjs.org/) helped by Anirudh Dhullipalla, who also focused on writing and performing poetry.
 In addition to dance and poetry, Julia Frey developed the [Max/MSP](https://cycling74.com/products/max/) patch running the sound.

 Enki Andrews worked on interaction design, while Mariya Mishurenko coordinated and created the beautiful illustrations used in the interactive projections.